laubonghaudoi/Chinese_Rime/README.md

 3. `download/` serves as the folder for the [released](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema/releases) packages.
 It contains only the selected schema for the prestige dialect of each language.
 Hence users can download, deploy and use these off-the-shelf schemas conveniently.
 4. The `script/` folder contains scripts for automatically updating the schema files.
 Please see [Tutorial](https://github.com/laubonghaudoi/Chinese_Rime#%E4%BD%BF%E7%94%A8%E6%95%99%E7%A8%8B%E9%A0%85%E7%9B%AE%E7%B6%B2%E7%AB%99-tutorial-project-website) for instructions on how to use.

-For related materials of the collected schemas, such as tutorials, schema white papers, etc., please see [Schema-related files (Tencent cloud)](https://github.com/laubonghaudoi/Chinese_Rime#%E8%B3%87%E6%BA%90resources)
+For related materials of the collected schemas, such as tutorials, schema white papers, etc., please see [Schema-related files (Tencent cloud & Dropbox)](https://github.com/laubonghaudoi/Chinese_Rime#%E8%B3%87%E6%BA%90resources)

 <h2>使用教程
 <br/>Tutorial</h2>